+Working Hours YES / NO Federal law does not limit the number of hours employees 16 years or older may in a day or workweek.
+However, federal child labor laws provide certain restrictions on when an employee under the age of 16 years old can work in agriculture.
+Please review the Child Labor Law section below for further information.
+Rest and Meal Breaks YES Federal law does not require employers to provide meal, lunch, or break periods for their employees.
+However, it does place obligations on employers who, at their own discretion, choose to do so.
+Specifically, federal law requires an employer who grants employee non-meal rest period (usually the type lasting 20 minutes or less) to pay employees for their time on break.
+On the other hand, if an employer gives employees a bona fide meal or lunch period (usually of the type lasting more than 30 minutes), an employer does not need to pay for the break time so long as the employee is free to do what they wish while on break.
 Labor Relations NO The National Labor Relations Act specifically excludes "any individual employed as an agricultural laborer" from its definition of "employee."
 Check the appropriate state fact sheet for applicable State labor relations law, if any.
 Migrant and Seasonal Agricultural Worker Protections YES Most jobs on a dairy operation are permanent positions.
 However, dairy farms that hire migrant or seasonal labor may benefit from the following information.
-Under the Migrant and Seasonal Agricultural Worker Protection Act, each agricultural employer - i.e. a person who owns or operates a farm and who recruits, solicits, hires, employs, furnishes, or transports any migrant or seasonal agricultural worker - is required to pay wages when due, prohibited from requiring workers to purchase goods and services from them, and prohibited from violating the terms of working arrangements made with workers.
+Under the Migrant and Seasonal Agricultural Worker Protection Act (Fact Sheet #49), each agricultural employer - i.e. a person who owns or operates a farm and who recruits, solicits, hires, employs, furnishes, or transports any migrant or seasonal agricultural worker - is required to pay wages when due, prohibited from requiring workers to purchase goods and services from them, and prohibited from violating the terms of working arrangements made with workers.
 An employer that owns or controls a facility or real property used for housing migrant workers must comply with federal and state safety and health standards.
 A written statement of the terms and conditions of occupancy must be posted at the housing site where it can be seen or be given to the workers.
-If transportation is provided for migrant or seasonal workers, the vehicles must be safe and properly insured, and each driver must have a valid and appropriate license to operate the vehicle, as provided by applicable State law.
-An agricultural employer who recruits any migrant or seasonal agricultural worker must disclose in writing to each worker who is recruited for employment the following information at the time of the worker's recruitment: 1. the place of employment; 2. the wage rates to be paid; 3. the crops and kinds of activities on which the worker may be employed; 4. the period of employment; 5. the transportation, housing, and any other employee benefit to be provided, if any, and any costs to be charged for each of them; 6. the existence of any strike or other concerted work stoppage, slowdown, or interruption of operations by employees at the place of employment; 7. the existence of any arrangements with any owner or agent of any establishment in the area of employment under which the farm labor contractor, the agricultural employer, or the agricultural association is to receive a commission or a
+If transportation is provided for migrant or seasonal agricultural worker must disclose in writing to each worker who is recruited for employment the following information at the time of the worker's recruitment: the place of employment; the wage rates to be paid; the period of employment;

+- 5. the transportation, housing, and any other employee benefit to be provided, if any, and any costs to be charged for each of them; - 6. the existence of any strike or other concerted work stoppage, slowdown, or interruption of operations by employees at the place of employment; - 7. the existence of any arrangements with any owner or agent of any establishment in the area of employment under which the farm labor contractor, the agricultural employer, or the agricultural association is to receive a commission or any other benefit resulting from any sales by such establishment to the workers; and - 8. whether State workers' compensation insurance is provided, and, if so, the name of the State workers' compensation insurance carrier, the name of the policyholder of such insurance, the name and the telephone number of each person who must be notified of an injury or death, and the time period within which such notice must be give